evrblk/evrblk-cli/README.md

 ## Working with API keys

 * `evrblk authn generate-alfa-key` generates Alfa key.
 Store the private PEM along with your application and pass to Everblack SDK.
-Take public PEM into the cloud or into your own installation (save as a file named with prefix `key_alfa_`).
+Take the public PEM into the cloud or into your own installation (save as a file named with prefix `key_alfa_`).
 * `evrblk authn generate-bravo-key` generates Bravo key.
 Store the secret along with your application and pass to Everblack SDK.
 Take the same secret into your own installation (save as a file named with prefix `key_bravo_`).